FFT

 -

 Specifies the order of the output channel elements relative to the order of the input channel elements.
-When checked, the output channel elements are displayed in bit-reversed order relative to the input sequence order.
-When unchecked, the output channel elements are displayed in linear order relative to the input sequence order.
+When this check box is selected, the output channel elements are displayed in bit-reverse order relative to the order of the input sequence.
+If you uncheck this option, the output channel elements will be displayed in linear order relative to the order of the input sequence.

 Dependencies